-Beginning in 2022-23 and for each fiscal year thereafter, school districts and county offices of education will be reimbursed for pupil transportation services an amount equal to 60 percent of the prior-year reported home to school transportation expenditures within function 3600, excluding capital outlay or non-agency expenditures.
+Beginning in 2022-23 and for each fiscal year thereafter, school districts and county offices of education will be eligible for grant funding to be reimbursed for pupil transportation services an amount equal to 60 percent of the prior-year reported home to school transportation expenditures within SACS function 3600, excluding capital outlay or non-agency expenditures.
 For information on eligible expenditures, refer to the California School Accounting Manual (CSAM) Procedure 325-21.
 This reimbursed transportation allowance will be reduced by any applicable transportation add-on amount within the LCFF calculations for the school district or county office of education.